kazifarhan199/Starbucks-Offer-Analysis-solution/README.md

 In this post we are going to look into Starbucks Offers Data, answer some interesting questions and then create a model that can predict weather a user will actually complete an offer or not.

+You can find more explaination at the bolg poset [Here](https://link.medium.com/lKQ8TfmZF7)

 ## What is success

 offer received -> offer viewed